NVIDIA/apex/apex/pyprof/README.md

 _Temporary solution_

-When running on bare metal, you can run nsys with `sudo`.
+When running on bare metal, you can run nvprof or nsys with `sudo`.

 If you're running in a Docker image, you can temporarily elevate your privileges with one of the following (oldest to newest syntax):
 <pre>